dekuNukem/Vintage_Computer_ROM_Dumps/motherboards/README.md

 [Click me to download BIOS image](SARC_386SX.BIN)

-This style of cheap and generic 386 motherboards seem to be churned out from Taiwan in large numbers from in 90s.
+This style of cheap and generic 386 motherboards seem to be churned out from Taiwan in large numbers in early 90s.

 Usually they have a 386SX running at 20 to 40MHz, not very remarkable.